 To enroll in a workshop that is full and has not started yet, you must submit a Registration Override Form, with the instructor’s signature, to the Registrar’s Office, Administration Building, Room 110, (208) 426-4249, no later than the day before the workshop starts.
 Workshops do not have permission numbers.

-As a student you are expected to finalize your class schedule at the beginning of each term.
+You are expected to finalize your class schedule at the beginning of each term.
 Dropping unwanted courses as the semester begins allows other students the opportunity to add the courses they need.
 You will have the opportunity to attend the first class session to make a decision to stay enrolled or drop before a $10 drop fee per course is charged.
 The drop fee deadlines vary by session.
-(See the Academic Calendar Deadlines by Session table for the exact deadline.)
+(See the Academic Calendar for the exact deadline.)

 If you need to drop a class in a current semester after the drop deadline for the session, but before the session ends, you must submit an appeal to the dean (or associate dean) of the college of the course using the Requesting Approval for Dropping A Class After the Deadline form.
 Read the instructions, fill out the form, submit a written letter, and provide documentation of extenuating circumstances that would justify an exemption to the drop deadline policy.
 After the instructor has signed the form, submit a complete packet to the Associate Dean of the College that is offering the course.
 Once all required signatures have been collected, submit the form to the Registrar’s Office, Administration Building Room 110, for processing.